Sub-Snowline Formation of Gas-Giant Planets in Binary Systems: Introduction

 When a planet is part of a binary system rather than a single star, the gravitational tides raised by the stellar companion limit the region where stable orbits exist. \citet{Holman1999} investigated the stability of circumstellar orbiting planets in a binary system, and derived the following relationship for the critical semi-major axis of an inner (circumstellar) planet:

-Here, $a_c$ is the critical semi-major axis for stability, $\mu = m_2/(m_1 + m_2)$ is the stellar mass ratio, with $m_2$ being the companion mass, and $m_1$ the primary mass, $e_b$ is the binary eccentricity, and $a_b$ is the binary semi-major axis.
-This expression implies that, for a given binary with specific values of $a_b$, $e_b$, and $\mu$, there is an upper bound for a circumstellar planet's position, $a_c$, beyond which it becomes dynamically unstable.
-There are other, more sophisticated, variants for this stability criteria, like \citet{Quarles_2020}, for example.
-However, they require information about the mutual inclination, which usually not exists.
-Combining these definitions, we see that a gas giant in a circumstellar system has two constraints on its formation: the snowline, $r_{\rm snow}$, which defines a minimal formation distance, and the critical semi-major axis, $a_c$, which defines a maximum formation distance.
-This leads to a straightforward conclusion: if $r_{\rm snow} > a_c$, we do not expect gas giant formation to be possible.
+Here, $a_c$ is the critical semi-major axis for stability, $\mu = m_2/(m_1 + m_2)$ is the stellar mass ratio, with $m_2$ being the companion mass and $m_1$ the primary mass, $e_b$ is the binary eccentricity, and $a_b$ is the binary semi-major axis.
+This expression was derived via least-squares fitting to N-body simulations, and is well constrained near the centre of the parameter space; accuracy degrades at extreme mass ratios or eccentricities.
+It also does not account for mutual inclination $i$ between the binary and the planet orbit, which can significantly change the stability boundary.
+As an improvement, \citet{Quarles_2020} produced a numerical criterion that accounts for $a_b, e_b, \mu$, and $i$; we use their tabulated values throughout this work for all stability estimates.

+Combining the snow-line and stability constraints, a gas giant in a circumstellar system faces two simultaneous requirements: the snow line $r_\mathrm{snow}$ defines a minimum formation distance, while $a_c$ defines a maximum.
+This leads to a straightforward conclusion: if $r_\mathrm{snow} > a_c$, gas-giant formation should be impossible.
 Surprisingly, we do identify such systems.
-Analyzing a catalog of $811$ circumstellar systems \citep{Thebault2025}, among which $393$ host gas giants, we found $19$ gas giants where the snow line is bigger than $0.8a_c$ (we conservatively choose a prefactor 0.8 given the uncertainties, and the effects of perturbations even somewhat below the snowline; see \nameref{sec:methods} for a discussion of this; the specific choice does not affect our overall results and conclusions).
-Figure \ref{fig:all_systems} shows all the $19$ systems together with their $a_{\rm c}$ and $r_{\rm snow}$.\\
+Analysing a catalogue of 811 circumstellar systems \citep{Thebault2025}, among which 393 host gas giants, we found 17 gas giants where the snow line is larger than $0.8\,a_c$ (we choose a conservative buffer of 0.8 to account for the finite width of both boundaries; see Sect.~\ref{sec:methods}).
+Figure~\ref{fig:all_systems} shows all 17 systems with their $a_c$ and $r_\mathrm{snow}$.

-Finding such a sample of planets that does not follow the standard theory has great potential to test our understanding of planet formation processes, and in particular, the formation of gas giants, and potentially opens the door for new formation channels.
+Finding such a sample of planets that does not follow standard theory has great potential to test our understanding of planet formation processes, and in particular the formation of gas giants, and potentially opens the door for new formation channels.